dotlang/language/README.md

 *Notes:*
 - If a name starts with underscore, means that it is private to the module.
 If not, it is public.
 This applies to functions and types.
 - The order of the contents of source code file matters: First `import` section, `type` section and finally functions.
 If the order is not met, compiler will give warnings.
-- `any` denotes any type (It is defined in core).
-It is basically an empty type.
-Everything can be used for `any` type (primitives, tuples, unions, function pointers, ...).
-It can be something like an empty tuple.
-You have to initialize variables of type `any`.
 - Immutability: All variables are immutable but can be re-assigned.

 ## Language in a nutshell